 Connor Bailey has a long history with Rocky Mountain Wild as the former GIS and IT Director.
 He has a Bachelor’s in Geography from the University of Colorado at Boulder, a Master’s in GIS from the University of Denver.
 He worked for Rocky Mountain Wild and it’s previous organizations from 2002 till 2012 working on many aspects of GIS including capacity building with the Southern Rockies Conservation Alliance, wildlife modeling, web mapping and an assortment of other projects.
 He left to work in the private sector for a number of years developing mobile and enterprise GIS solutions.
 He realized he preferred the conservation non-profit world and spent a year with the National Audubon Society, and has recently joined the Wilderness Society as their Enterprise GIS Manager.
 Connor is drawn to GIS and technology so that even if he’s cooped up in an office he at least gets to “see” the amazing places he works hard to protect.
 Connor lives in Denver with his wife Katie and two boys, Henry and Arlo.

 Laura Hanssen When indoors, Laura applies her professional experience to creating powerful Microsoft .NET Web applications.
 She has extensive experience leveraging third party web api’s, specifically Salesforce.
 Her educational background includes an MBA from the American Graduate School in International Management (Thunderbird) and an Economics degree from Albion College in Michigan.
 In her earlier life she served as a Peace Corps volunteer in the Dominican Republic and lived overseas in Latin American for a total of 8 years.
 Out-of-doors, Laura is passionate about telemark and apline skiing, backpacking, cycling, and international travel.

-Jeff Parsons, the board Vice President, is the senior attorney for the Western Mining Action Project (WMAP) in Lyons.
+Jeff Parsons, Board Secretary, is the senior attorney for the Western Mining Action Project (WMAP) in Lyons.
 A lifelong Colorado resident, Jeff graduated from the University of Colorado School of Law in 1998 after earning a B.S. from Indiana University-Bloomington in 1995.
 Jeff represents communities, local governments, and Native American tribal clients throughout the West on mining and pollution issues.
 Jeff joined the Colorado Wild board in 2000.